robindrost/docs-1/docs/android-sdk.md

 LiveryPlayerView `createPlayer` should only be called after LiverySDK is initialized, otherwise this method will fail.

+Be aware that `LiverySDK.getInstance().initialize` is not synchronous and the callback via `LiverySDK.StateListener` might be called later in the program execution when the Activity/Framengment is no long valid.

 ### Configure LiveryPlayerView

 #### CreatePlayer feedback